What Is to Be Done? (novel): Utopianism in the novel

-Vera Pavlovna's dreams
+Viéra Pavlovna's dreams

-Vera Pavlovna has four dreams throughout the course of the novel.
-Vera's dreams ultimately work to transform her own desires into action.
-Vera Pavlovna's dreams follow in the Russian literary tradition of the prophetic dream, having a predictive relationship from sleep to waking life.
+Viéra Pavlovna has four dreams throughout the course of the novel.
+Viéra's dreams ultimately work to transform her own desires into action.
+Viéra Pavlovna's dreams follow in the Russian literary tradition of the prophetic dream, having a predictive relationship from sleep to waking life.

-In her first dream, Vera's "dream-guide" (a version of herself) introduces herself as "the bride of your [Vera's] bridegroom," solidifying Vera's intention to marry Lopukhov and free herself from her cellar.
-In her dream, Vera continues to free other young girls from their own cellars.
-Vera does so in real life by forming her sewing co-operative and residential commune that affords both herself and other young girls the ability to become financially independent and self-sufficient.
+In her first dream, Viéra's "dream-guide" (a version of herself) introduces herself as "the bride of your [Viéra's] bridegroom," solidifying Viéra's intention to marry Lopukhóf and free herself from her cellar.
+In her dream, Viéra continues to free other young girls from their own cellars.
+Viéra does so in real life by forming her sewing co-operative and residential commune that affords both herself and other young girls the ability to become financially independent and self-sufficient.

-Vera Pavlovna witnesses a theoretical conversation between Lopukhov and Kirsanov about the philosophical constituents of dirt in her second dream.
-While this dream does not appear to directly spur Vera into revolutionary action, the conversation is an allegory for Chernyshevsky's belief that socioeconomic conditions shape individuals.
-Wagner says of this dream:"Chernyshevsky uses Liebig's theories regarding the fertility of different types of soil... to expound his own idea that socioeconomic conditions shape an individual's character, and that therefore the revolutionary transformation of these conditions will ensure social justice and prosperity by fostering appropriate personality traits."Vera Pavlovna's third dream exposes her doubts within her marriage to Lopukhov, forming the foundation for Vera's formation of a variety of relationships later in the novel that do not conform to the monogamous and heterosexual social norms.
+Viéra Pavlovna witnesses a theoretical conversation between Lopukhóf and Kirsanov about the philosophical constituents of dirt in her second dream.
+While this dream does not appear to directly spur Viéra into revolutionary action, the conversation is an allegory for Chernyshevsky's belief that socioeconomic conditions shape individuals.
+Wagner says of this dream:Chernyshevsky uses Liebig's theories regarding the fertility of different types of soil... to expound his own idea that socioeconomic conditions shape an individual's character, and that therefore the revolutionary transformation of these conditions will ensure social justice and prosperity by fostering appropriate personality traits.Viéra Pavlovna's third dream exposes her doubts within her marriage to Lopukhóf, forming the foundation for Viéra's formation of a variety of relationships later in the novel that do not conform to the monogamous and heterosexual social norms.

-Ultimately, Vera's fourth dream constructs an agrarian utopia.
-Vera sees a crystal palace that is a technological and scientific marvel.
-The utopia in Vera's dream is reminiscent of Charles Fourier's phalanstères.
-Vera's dream-guide champions equal rights between all women and men as the foundation for this utopian society.
-It is here that Vera recognizes herself as her dream-guide, thus positioning utopian potential in the everyday through such actions and ideologies as Vera Pavlovna's.
+Ultimately, Viéra's fourth dream constructs an agrarian utopia.
+Viéra's sees a crystal palace that is a technological and scientific marvel.
+The utopia in Viéra's dream is reminiscent of Charles Fourier's phalanstères.
+Viéra's dream-guide champions equal rights between all women and men as the foundation for this utopian society.
+It is here that Viéra recognizes herself as her dream-guide, thus positioning utopian potential in the everyday through such actions and ideologies as Viéra Pavlovna's.